cloneTaser/Projects/README.md

 # Projects

-Here I will have all the project in python.
+Here I will have all my projects.